abilandz/PH8124/Lecture_4/Lecture_4.md

 read
 ```

-After you have executed **read** in the terminal, this command is waiting for your input from the keyboard.
-Just type some example input, e.g. ```1 22 abc```, and press 'Enter'.
+After you have executed **read** in the terminal, this command will wait for your input from the keyboard.
+Type some example input, e.g. ```1 22 abc```, and press 'Enter'.
 Now you can programmatically retrieve that input:

 ```bash
 $ echo ${REPLY}
 1 22 abc
 ```

-Instead of relying on variable **REPLY**, another generic usage of **read** is to specify one or more arguments explicitly, in the following schematic way:
+Instead of relying on variable **REPLY**, another generic usage of **read** is to specify one or more arguments explicitly in the following schematic way:

 ```bash
 read Var1 Var2 ...
 ```
-This version takes a line from the keyboard input and breaks it down into words delimited by input field separators.
+This version takes a line from the keyboard input and breaks it into words delimited by input field separators.
 The default input field separator is an empty character, and the input is terminated by pressing the 'Enter'.

 **Example 2**: The previous example re-visited, but now using **read** with arguments.